RCSL-TCD/4C1_LAB4_Audio_Detection_With_PYNQ/README.md

 # Lab5: Deep Learning on PYNQ
+## Experimental preparation
+- A PYNQ-Z2 board with a image SD card.
+- A Ethernet cable.
+- A power cable.
+- Google colab.

 ## Scope
 In the last lab, we have learned how to map a traditional image processing algorithm on the FPGA in a HLS manner.